vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 of this json response is a task that will need to be completed during the development of the perf-dash.

-This data can then be received by the dashboard.

 ### Dashboard

 The dashboard serves the purpose of allowing the user to make queries of the